Lesson Writing Guidelines

 - Provide the answers to all questions.
 In response to customer feedback, you must provide the answers the questions you write.
 This should be with the question, not as an attached answer sheet.

 Although Spellers Learn will do some light proofreading, please know that it is not the responsibility of the site to correct lessons that have been submitted with typos, spelling errors, or other mistakes in the text.
+If they are significant, your lessons will be returned for correction.

 Documents submitted in uncommon file types may experience formatting changes when converted.
 For this reason, we recommend submitting as file types of .doc, .rtf, or .wpd.
 If pictures are included, the "wrap text" setting will keep them from moving during reformat.